Vitamin D and Seasonal Flu

 Vitamin D and Seasonal Flu: The Theory

-Vitamin D and Seasonal Flu Supplement Warning
+Vitamin D2 and Seasonal Flu Supplement Warning

 Immunomodulatory means alter the immune function, which in this case is an immune suppression or decreasing immunity.